anbox-cloud/discourse-docs/client-side-virtual-keyboard.md

 The Anbox Streaming SDK enables developers to build a hybrid mobile application that can integrate the features that Anbox Cloud provides.
-It comes with an [Android library](https://developer.android.com/studio/projects/android-library) that offers easy-to-use native components like AnboxWebView, which you can use to quickly integrate a client-side virtual keyboard feature into your mobile application.
-This client-side virtual keyboard can send text to the Android container on the fly when typing.

-The AnboxWebView extends the AOSP [WebView](https://developer.android.com/reference/android/webkit/WebView).
-It provides better handling of the text input for the hybrid application that loads the Anbox Streaming JavaScript SDK with an embedded WebView for video streaming.
+It comes with an [Android library](https://developer.android.com/studio/projects/android-library) that offers easy-to-use native components like AnboxWebView, which extends the AOSP [WebView](https://developer.android.com/reference/android/webkit/WebView).
+It provides better handling of text input for the hybrid application that loads the Anbox Streaming JavaScript SDK with an embedded WebView for video streaming.

+You can use AnboxWebView to quickly integrate a client-side virtual keyboard feature into your mobile application.
+This client-side virtual keyboard can send text to the Android container on the fly when typing:

+* When the text editor of the application in the container gains focus, the client-side virtual keyboard pops up, and it disappears when the focus moves away.
+* When typing on the client-side virtual keyboard, the input text is sent to the Android container and displayed in the running application.

+The following steps provide general instructions for integrating the client-side virtual keyboard feature into an Android application.
+See [Customising the virtual keyboard](#customising) for additional implementation options.

+For the complete implementation details, refer to the `enhanced_webview_streaming` example in the `example/android` folder.

-## Import the AAR library
+## 1. Import the AAR library

 Check out the [Anbox Streaming SDK](https://github.com/anbox-cloud/anbox-streaming-sdk) from GitHub: